eerimoq/moblin/README.rst

 Ideas/plan
 ==========

+- Do not allow changing settings that stops a live stream.

 - Emotes cache on disk?

 - A list of usernames whos messages will not get displayed on screen.